ivorscott/Glyphicon-Toolbar-Api/README.md

 ##Usage

-Create a new instance of api.menu() and give the toolbar Bootstrap gylphicon names.
+Create a new instance of api.menu().
+Give the toolbar a name (e.g.,"menu") and an array of Bootstrap gylphicon names.

 ```
 var menu = api.menu("menu",["envelope","calendar","user"]);